Making a Stabilized Traditional Reed

 or 1 for general use otherwise.

-for rough-carving the initial interior curved surface of the blades.
+(curved chisels) for rough-carving the initial interior curved surface

 - Common brands are "Swiss Made" and "Ashley-Isles"